raymondwcs/express-middleware/example2/README.md

 # Express Middle Example
 This example demonstrates the use of *multiple* **application-level** middleware.
 1. Log all request attempts at the console.
-2. Discard requests submitted by Apple computers.
+2. Discard requests submitted from Apple computers.

 ## Getting Started